kenigbolo/lossless-string-compression/README.md

 ## Description

-A vannila JavaScript Node API server which performs lossless string compression and decompression.
+A JavaScript Node API server which performs lossless string compression and decompression.

 ## Usage